Thank you for your interest in the Williams lab! Please read the relevant sections below. I will look forward to hearing from you.

 Please email a CV and brief statement of interest.
 I will encourage you to continue with the admissions procedure (http://ib.berkeley.edu/grad/admissions/criteria.php).

-Postdoctoral researcher – fully funded applicants only at present please
+Postdoctoral researcher – self-funded applicants only at present please

 I will be glad to hear from funded postdoctoral researchers looking for an evolutionary physiology lab in which to develop their projects.
 I do not currently have funding available for salary but may be able to provide some research funds depending on the alignment of our interests.